CodeSeoul/nodejs-course/lesson9/README.md

 # Lesson 9: Socket.io

-## Limitations on Ajax for chatting
+## Limitations on Ajax for messaging

 To handle chat-related messaging, you could poll the server with Ajax.